Frau Holle: Spillaholle

 The Spillaholle (Silesian German also Spillahulle, Spillahole, Spillahôle, Spiellahole; Standard German: Spindelholle; English translation: "spindle Holle") is a legendary creature exclusively found in German folklore of formerly German Silesia including Austrian Silesia.
 A similar being is found in folktales of formerly German-speaking Bohemia.
 The Spillaholle is a Silesian variant of female German legendary creatures such as Hulda (Frau Holle) or Perchta.
 In Bohemia, she is simply known as Frau Holle ("Mrs. Holle").
 Other Silesian names are Satzemsuse, Mickadrulle, and Mickatrulle.

 The Spindelholle is a sallow old woman with short arms and legs, sometimes directly called a hag.
 She appears hooded (characterized by the name Popelhole or Popelhôle; Standard German: Popelholle; English translation: "hooded Holle") or wearing ragged clothing (as shown by the name variant Zumpeldrulle or Zompeldroll).
 She also can be seen in old Franconian dress or generally shaped as a pelt sleeve.
-The Bohemian Frau Holle is a small and ugly old woman which carries a batch of stinging nettles.
+The Bohemian Frau Holle is a small and ugly old woman who carries a bunch of stinging nettles.

 The main activity of the Spillaholle is connected with spinning, for she is the overseer of spinning taboos and a bogey used for spinning children.
 Therefore, a broad variety of names for the Spillaholle shows connection to spindles, such as Spilladrulle, Spillagritte, Spillmarthe, Spillalutsche or Spellalutsche.

 The appearance of the Spillaholle is mainly during the winter months, especially during Advent, Christmas or during the Zwölften (twelve nights of Christmas).
 She goes from house to house to see if the children and spinsters are spinning diligently, looking through the windows or even all gaps in the house wall.
 When they are still spinning during evening and night, then there will be slight or even severe punishments.